Last Updated on

 I’m sure it used to be easy.

-To lose weight I mean.
+To lose weight by going vegan I mean.
 Being a vegan even five years ago was worlds apart from what it’s like now.
 Vegans then practically had to be healthy, since vegan junk food wasn’t really a thing.

 Back in the days before Coop Jam doughnuts, Tesco Free From Rocky Road and all the other delicious things.